-Access to Work is a specialist disability service providing financial support beyond the reasonable adjustments an employer is legally obliged to provide.
+Access to Work is a specialist disability service providing grants to help pay for practical support with your work.

-Personal Independence Payment (PIP)
+Personal Independence Paument (PIP)

 Do consider applying for Personal Independence Payment (PIP).

 It is designed to help with some of the extra costs caused by long-term ill-health or a disability.
 How much you get is based on how your condition affects you.
 It's tax free and you can get it whether you're in or out of work.